ckduane/cereal_killers/README.md

 # CerealKillers

-Rails 6 app for reviewing and rating cereals with a serial killer theme
+This website is for filing incident initial and incident follow-up reports pertaining to various types of cereals in line with a serial killer theme.

+This application is built upon Rails 6.

 ## Technologies